mariacowdrey/vertical-slider/README.md

 # Vertical Slider

 ## Description
-A page that displays a vertical slideshow with images of the state of Michoacan in Mexico.
+An application that displays a vertical slideshow with images of the state of Michoacan in Mexico.
+The app was built using vanilla JavaScript.

 ![Vertical Slider screenshot](verticalslider.png)